wso2/docs-apk/en/docs/get-started/quick-start-guide-as-gateway.md

    | 127.0.0.1 | idp.am.wso2.com     |
    | 127.0.0.1 | default.gw.wso2.com |

-## Step 1 - Setup APIM Control Plane with Kubernetes Gateway
+## Step 1 - Set up APIM Control Plane with Kubernetes Gateway

-There are 3 components which you need to setup to get the Kubernetes Gateway working with APIM.
-They are,
+There are 3 components that you need to set up to get the Kubernetes Gateway working with APIM.
+They are:

-### Setup WSO2 API Manager Control Plane 4.5.0
+### Set up WSO2 API Manager Control Plane 4.5.0

-Setup WSO2 API Manager 4.5.0 in K8s cluster using Helm Charts.
+Set up WSO2 API Manager 4.5.0 in a Kubernetes cluster using Helm charts.

 !!!
 Note
     The Quick Start Guide (QSG) uses an in-memory H2 database for the API Manager Control Plane.
 Restarting the APIM pod will erase all existing data.